 VII.
-ANNUAL AUDIT
+MEMBER ANNUAL AUDIT

-An Annual Audit will be conducted each year for each "Regular Member" of the Tour Operators Program of Safety.
+An Annual Audit will be conducted each year for each "Regular Member" and "Transitional Member" of the Tour Operators Program of Safety.
 The Chairman of the Audit/Membership Committee will provide oversight for this process using the following guidelines:

-A. A minimum of three Auditors will be approved by the Board for the Annual Audits.
+- A. Minimum of three Auditors will be approved by the Board for the Annual Audits.
 The audit committee is responsible for qualifying auditors for the Program of Safety.
-Considerations for auditors will be: previous audit experience, previous 135 operational experience, documented safety training and recent helicopter
+Considerations for auditors will be:

+- Previous audit experience.

+- Previous FAR Part 135 operational experience (or international civil aviation authority equivalent).

+- Documented SMS training.

-- industry experience.
+- Recent helicopter industry experience.

 Preference will be given to candidates with IS-BAO or equivalent auditor certification.
-To remain in good standing during their term(s), auditors must attend one TOPS meeting a year. - B. With the recommendation of the Audit Committee, the Board shall establish Audit procedures as necessary for conducting the Annual Audits.
+To remain in good standing during their term(s), auditors must attend one TOPS meeting a year.

+- B. With the recommendation of the Audit Committee, the Board must establish Audit procedures as necessary for conducting the Annual Audits.
 Auditors will rotate so no individual Auditor will Audit a specific operator more than once every two years.
-Auditor selections will be made no later than May 1 of the given year. - C. Each Auditor will coordinate his schedule with each Regular Member to accommodate a convenient schedule for both the Auditor and Operator being audited.
-Each Auditor should use "reasonable" efforts to establish an audit schedule that will allow those operators in a specific region the opportunity to share in common expenses for transportation, lodging, and meals. - D. Auditors will conduct the Audits in a timely manner so that the Chairman of the Audit/Membership Committee can receive the completed audit results no later than September 30th of the given year. - 1) All discrepancies that arise during an audit must be corrected by the Member Operator and approved by the assigned Auditor.
-The Audit/Membership Committee will not serve as an Arbitrator between the Member Operator and the Auditor.
+Auditor selections will be made no later than April 1 of the given year. - C. Each Auditor will coordinate his schedule with each Regular Member to accommodate a convenient schedule for both the Auditor and Operator being audited.

+Each Auditor should use "reasonable" efforts to establish an audit schedule that will allow those operators in a specific region the opportunity to share in common expenses for transportation, lodging, and meals.

+- D. Auditors will conduct the Audits in a timely manner so that the Chairman of the Audit Committee can receive the completed audit results no later than November 30th of the given year. - 1) All discrepancies that arise during an audit must be corrected by the Member Operator and approved by the assigned Auditor.
+The Audit Committee will not serve as an Arbitrator between the Member Operator and the Auditor.
 If a question of compliance cannot be resolved during the audit process, a petition to the TOPS Board of Directors can be made at the discretion of either the Member Operator or the assigned Auditor.
-The Board will then provide a clarification as to the issue of dispute as it pertains to the specific requirements outlined in the Program of Safety. - 2) Any Regular Member not passing an Annual Audit by September 30 of the given year, without an approved extension by the TOPS Board of Directors, will be deemed "Out of Compliance" with the terms of membership of the Program of Safety and their membership will be terminated. - 2)3) Any Regular Member found "Out of Compliance" through uncorrected discrepancies shall be required to make the necessary changes, document them and present them to the Audit Committee prior to the next TOPS meeting to remain in the Program of Safety.
-Should corrections not be made by the next TOPS meeting, their membership will be terminated. - E. Any Regular Member can request an early Annual Audit by following the below procedures: - 1) A written request with rationale for the request is submitted to the Chairman of the Audit/Membership Committee,

-- 2) The requested Audit cannot be conducted within six (6) months of any previous TOPS Audit, - 3) All discrepancies that arise during an audit must be corrected by the Member Operator and approved by the assigned Auditor within 90 days from the date that the requested early Annual Audit was completed. - F. All completed audit reports are considered to be proprietary, and distribution is limited to the auditor, operator, the Audit/Membership Committee, the Executive Director and the Board.
+The Board will then provide a clarification as to the issue of dispute as it pertains to the specific requirements outlined in the Program of Safety. - 2) Any Regular Member or Transitional Member not passing an Annual Audit by November 30th of the given year, without an approved extension by the TOPS Board of Directors, will be deemed "Out of Compliance" with the terms of membership of the Program of Safety and their membership will be terminated. - 3) Any Regular Member or Transitional Member found "Out of Compliance" through uncorrected discrepancies must be required to make the necessary changes, document them and present them to the Audit Committee prior to the next TOPS meeting to remain in the Program of Safety.
+Should corrections not be made by the next TOPS meeting, their membership will be terminated. - E. Any Regular Member or Transitional Member can request an early Annual Audit by following the below procedures: - 1) A written request with rationale for the request is submitted to the Chairman of the Audit/Membership Committee, - 2) The requested Audit cannot be conducted within six (6) months of any previous TOPS Audit, - 3) All discrepancies that arise during an audit must be corrected by the Member Operator and approved by the assigned Auditor within 90 days from the date that the requested early Annual Audit was completed. - F. All completed audit reports are considered to be proprietary, and distribution is limited to the auditor, operator, the Audit/Membership Committee, the Executive Director and the Board.